Tencent/ncnn/tools/pnnx/python/README.md

 # pnnx
-python wrapper of pnnx with [pybind11](https://github.com/pybind/pybind11), only support python3.x now.
+python wrapper of pnnx, only support python3.x now.

 Install from pip
 ==================